RedAngel121/Stargate-ReLeveled/patch-notes.md

 ### Changes:
 - Fixed Multiple recipes to display items instead of tags
 - Added Recipe for Personal Shield Emitter
+- Added recipe for Silver Furnace without using silver (required by rainbow furnace)

 ### Updates: